 Clinical research is essential for improving healthcare -- for you, your family, your community, and people everywhere.
-Most of our current medical treatments exist only because they were tested and verified via clinical trials.
-Now more than ever research is key to discovering new treatments that will work best for people from all walks of life.
+Current medical treatments exist only because of testing and safety verification via clinical trials.
+Research is key to discovering new and effective treatments for people from all walks of life.

 Clinical research discoveries include:

-If you've ever taken a medication, been given a vaccine, or been diagnosed with the aid of a medical device, then you've benefited from the results of a clinical trial.
+If you have ever taken a medication, received a vaccine, or been prescribed the aid of a medical device, then you have benefited from the results of a clinical trial.

 What's in it for Me?

 Clinical research is key to improving healthcare for everyone.
 Your participation helps inform and improve the care you, your family, and your community receive.
-From preventing disease or detecting it earlier to determining what medicine works best for different people, the results of clinical research can make all of our lives better.
+From preventing diseases, detecting illnesses earlier, or determining what medicine works best for different people, the results of clinical research can make all of our lives better.

 By volunteering for a clinical trial, you can:

-Receive access to quality health care - especially if you are uninsured, at no cost.
+Receive access to quality health care - especially if you are uninsured, at reduced or no cost.

 The first person to be cured